prajul-850/JS/README.md

 # JS
-Some simple js files from my first tutorial which may be helpful
+Some simple js files from my first tutorial which maybe helpful later